 Posted March 7, 2012 at 08:00 pm by Former Writer

 Development for the HP TouchPad has always been impressive, especially considering the degree to which it was a commercial flop.
 Despite being discontinued a number of times, the device still gets more than its fair share of development.

 XDA Forum Member rohan32 has released a mod pack aimed at increasing everything from performance and battery life to even faster media streaming.

 The feature list is pretty extensive and includes:

 -changed bluetooth name to “Touchpad”

 -changed build id to “IML74K” so that it is compatible with the Chrome Beta

 -increased quality of photos and videos

 -added initial dalvik heapsize for better start up

-Posted February 23, 2012 By: egzthunder1
+Posted February 23, 2012 at 09:30 am by egzthunder1

 Ubuntu and the infamous HP Touchpad.
 For those of you around the HPT scene, you know that this is likely a comparable device to the HD2 in terms of flexibility.
 The device runs WebOS natively, Android (all the way to ICS thanks to the good people at the Cyanogen team), and as of October of last year, Ubuntu.
 At that time, the port was far from being something anyone would dare installing as it was, for the most part, completely useless.
 Today, while the port is still in alpha stage, it has grown by leaps and bounds in terms of capabilities and features.
 XDA member BodenM has done a great job in turning this project into a reality.